 Here are some important tips on how to make NCERT notes for UPSC and this is just one of many methods which candidates can follow if they find it easy, effective and useful.

-Till now candidates would have come across various methods of notes making style and some of the methods are linear method and horizontal method.
+Till now candidates would have come across various methods of notes making style and some of the methods are a linear method and horizontal method.
 Here we are not talking about the notes making style, but on how to make notes from NCERT textbooks while preparing for UPSC Civil Services IAS Exam.

-These are just few steps which candidates if find easy can follow to make notes from the NCERT Books.
+These are just a few steps which candidates if find easy can follow to make notes from the NCERT Books.

 - Don’t blindly start reading the NCERT Book, go through the table of content for e.g. as given below for the Class 12 NCERT Textbook of History.

 The Part I consist of four themes as given below:

 KINSHIP, CASTE AND CLASS

 - After going through the table of content next come to the chapters, divide a chapter into sections and subsections and again sections under subsections if required.

 While making notes of this kind make sure to avoid long sentences and keep points and important keywords (like the place name, findings in the place, etc., avoid verb, prepositions and just give importance to noun and adjectives.